corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/ledger-recovery/ledger-recovery-flow.md

 `timeWindow` refers to the recovery time window and defines a `fromTime` and `untilTime`.
 This parameter is mandatory, if not explicitly defined in configuration.

-If a value is not specified by the user, the flow attempts to use the Corda Network or node configuration configured time window.
+If a value is not specified by the user, the flow attempts to use the Corda network or node configuration configured time window.
 The precedence order for this parameter is user-specified first, then node configuration, then Corda Network parameter.

 ## `useAllNetworkNodes`